excellalabs/intro-to-functional-scala/README-outline.md

 Play:

-Open-source scalable web framework in Scala or Java, based on a lightweight, stateless web-friendly architecture & built on Akka.
+Open-source scalable web framework in Scala or Java (JVM), based on a lightweight, stateless web-friendly architecture & built on Akka.
+Predictable & minimal resource consumption.

   - Slick functional relational mapper (FRM)
     - Work with data almost as if using Scala collections